 Protests and demonstrations (in the form of road blocks) occur throughout the country (especially in Asunción) and are generally peaceful, but have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-A dangerous security environment exists and armed groups are present in the Amambay, Canindeyú, Concepción, and San Pedro departments.
+A dangerous security environment (primarily drug or gang violence) exists and armed groups are present in the Amambay, Canindeyú, Concepción, and San Pedro departments.

 Traffic flows on the right-hand side of the road.
 Travelers (including drivers and pedestrians) accustomed to traffic moving on the opposite side should be vigilant when navigating traffic.